-The premium to be paid by the Company for call options or to be received by the Company for put options may not significantly deviate from the theoretical fair value of the respective options as calculated in line with recognized methods of financial mathematics, which must factor in the negotiated strike price.
-The above-described determination of option premiums and the admissible strike price specified in greater detail in the resolution mean that the shareholders are not economically disadvantaged in the case of the Company's acquisition of own shares using put and call options.
-Since the Company pays or receives a fair market price, those shareholders not involved in the options transactions do not lose any value.
+The premium to be paid by the Company for call options or to be received by the Company for put options may not significantly deviate from the theoretical fair value of the respective options as calculated in line with recognised methods of financial mathematics, which must factor in the negotiated strike price among other things.
+The above-described determination of option premiums and the admissible strike price specified in greater detail in the resolution, which is intended to enable the Company to acquire call and/or put options with a longer term to maturity even in a volatile market environment, mean that the shareholders are not economically disadvantaged in the case of the Company's acquisition of treasury shares using put and call options.
+Since the Company pays or receives a fair market price, those shareholders not involved in the options transactions do not suffer any substantial loss in terms of value.
 This corresponds to the position of the shareholders in a share buyback via the stock exchange, where not all shareholders are actually able to sell shares to the Company.
-To this extent, concluding options transactions with an independent bank, for example, is justifiable, also in accordance with the legal principle underlying section 186 (3) sentence 4 of the AktG, since they cannot be performed with all shareholders, and the financial interests of the shareholders are protected due to fair market pricing.
+To this extent, concluding options transactions with an independent credit institution, for example, is justifiable, also in accordance with the legal principle underlying section 186 (3) sentence 4 of the AktG, since they cannot be performed with all shareholders, and the financial interests of the shareholders are protected due to fair market pricing.

+The derivatives transactions shall be entered into with a company operating in accordance with section 53 (1) sentence 1 or section 53b (1) sentence 1 or (7) of the KWG.
 Both in the case of call and put options, the respective counterparty may, upon exercise of the option, only deliver shares that had been previously acquired in accordance with the principle of equal treatment.
 In the event a put option agreement is concluded, a corresponding obligation must be included as a part of the transaction.
 In the event a call option agreement is concluded, the Company may only exercise the option if it is ensured that, upon exercise of the option, the respective counterparty delivers only those shares that had been previously acquired in accordance with the principle of equal treatment.
 If the respective counterparty delivers only those shares that had been acquired under the aforementioned conditions, the principle of equal treatment of shareholders is deemed satisfied.
 To this extent it is justifiable, also in accordance with the legal principle underlying section 186 (3) sentence 4 of the AktG, that any shareholders' rights to conclude derivatives transactions with the Company shall be excluded.
 Such exclusion allows the Company to enter into derivatives transactions also at short notice, unlike in the case of offers to all shareholders to conclude such derivatives transactions.
 This provides the Company with the necessary flexibility to be able to react swiftly to market situations.

-When acquiring own shares using put or call options, shareholders shall have a right of tender in relation to their shares only to the extent that the Company has an obligation under the options to purchase their shares.
-Otherwise the use of put or call options in the context of own share buybacks would not be possible, and the advantages for the Company connected therewith would not be achievable.
+When acquiring treasury shares using put or call options, shareholders shall have a right of tender in relation to their shares only to the extent that the Company has an obligation under the options to purchase their shares.
+Otherwise the use of put or call options in the context of treasury share buybacks would not be possible, and the advantages for the Company connected therewith would not be achievable.
 After careful consideration of the shareholders' interests and the Company's interest, the Executive Board believes that the exclusion or limitation of rights of tender is justifiable based on the advantages arising for the Company from the use of put or call options.